biohackathon2021/project-12/README.md

 # project-12
-Files and code for project 12 BiodiversityData
+Files and code for the network analysis on the Bionomia collector data